syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

      N> **Note:** Choose at least one control to enable the Features and Configuration tab.

 5. Click **Next** or the **Configuration** tab to load the Configuration section.
-You can choose the required (.NET10.0, .NET 9.0 and .NET 8.0), themes, https configuration, localization option, authentication type, Blazor Web App, and Blazor Web Assembly application types.
+You can choose the required .NET version (.NET 10.0, .NET 9.0, or .NET 8.0), themes, HTTPS configuration, localization option, authentication type, and Blazor Web App or Blazor WebAssembly App application types.

      Depending on your Syncfusion Blazor Application Type, refer to the table below for supported authentication types.